levangelashvili9/tbc-task-vanilla/README.md

 ### Overview

-TBC Task is a web application built without relying on conventional frameworks.
+TBC Task is a web application built without relying on any libraries.
 Instead, it leverages Vite, TypeScript, and vanilla JavaScript to deliver a streamlined and efficient user experience.
 The project features a well-organized structure, with components categorized under home, shared, and ui in the src directory.
 Notable sections include a dynamic course display, an FAQ segment, and a partner showcase.

 The project's standout features include the use of web components for a modular architecture, enhancing maintainability.
 TypeScript is employed to improve code quality, while Vite serves as the build tool, ensuring swift development and optimal performance.